Skip to content

 • Filter months with CAST(strftime('%m', transaction_date) AS INTEGER) = :month, or use the year_month column.

-SELECT currency, SUM(amount) * -1 AS amount
+SELECT currency, SUM(CAST(amount AS REAL)) * -1 AS amount

 FROM postings